 It’s super hard narrowing an initial list of hundreds of books down and then narrowing them down to our top eight.
 However, you can expect these books to be across genres, beautifully written, compelling, thought-provoking, enjoyable, and great for discussions.

-The 2022 Fall Minimalist Reading List
+The 2022 Fall Reading Guide Minimalist List

 Lessons by Ian McEwan